plashenkov/Toolbar2000/README.md

-# Toolbar2000 (special version for TBX)
+# Toolbar2000

-Toolbar2000 is a set of rich menus and toolbars components for Delphi / C++Builder.
+Toolbar2000 is a set of neat menus and toolbars components for Delphi / C++Builder.

-**NOTE:** This is a special version of Toolbar2000 to use with [TBX](https://github.com/plashenkov/TBX).
+This is a special version of Toolbar2000 to use with [TBX](https://github.com/plashenkov/TBX).

 ## Installation